trvrb/canalization/README.md

 This uses ms.cfg and ms.css to style the resulting HTML output.
 This produces a file entitled canal.html.
-There were a couple of styling issues that I couldn't take care of through the stylesheet and so I added a small Ruby script to do some post-hoc styling.
+There were a couple of styling issues that I couldn't take care of through the stylesheet and so I added a small Ruby script to do some post-hoc styling and file cleanup.
 Run:

-	ruby clean.rb canal.html
+	ruby clean.rb canal

 -------------------------------------------